Bh4vay/TopCourses-React/README.md

 # TopCourses-React

 This project is my first React app, bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses [Tailwind CSS](https://tailwindcss.com/).
 It is basically a course app which uses an API to display some of the courses.
+It helped me to understand more about components.

 ## Table of Contents